 Other events in the history of this site

-1170: Foundation - The community originally settled on lands on the West bank of the R Severn but relocated to the present site several years later.
+1170: Foundation - The community originally settled on lands on the west bank of the River Severn but relocated to the present site several years later.
 [2 sources]

 1170x1190: Founds daughter-house - Strata Marcella founded Llanllugan nunnery; at least the nunnery was under the auspices of the Cistercian abbey.
 [1 sources]

 1197: Burial - Owain Cyfeiliog, prince of S. Powys and founder of the abbey, died and was buried at the house.
 [2 sources]

 c.1201: Founds daughter-house - Strata Marcella founded Valle Crucis in Denbighshire as a daughter-house.
 [1 archives]

 1282-1283: Destruction - The abbey sustained extensive damages during the Edwardian wars.
 [1 sources]

 1284: Compensation - The community was granted £43 compensation for damages caused during the Edwardian wars.
 [1 sources]

 1328-1330: Welsh community replaced - English monks from Buildwas replaced the native Welsh community.
 [3 sources]